dracoventions/TWCManager/docs/PolicyCustomization.md

 - `ne`: Match must not be equal to value
 - `false`: Never true, regardless of values
 - `none`: Always true, regardless of values

+### Grouping of Requirements

+The top-level list of requirements are AND'd together.
+If a sub-list is used, the sub-list is OR'd together; further sub-lists continue to alternate AND/OR.
+Here is a more complex policy which combines conditions:

+    { "name": "Powerwall Full",
+      "match": [
+        "modules.TeslaPowerwall2.batteryLevel",
+        [ "modules.TeslaPowerwall2.exportW",
+          "modules.TeslaPowerwall2.gridStatus" ] ],
+      "condition": [ "gte", [ "gte", "eq" ] ],
+      "value": [ 95, [ 1500, false ] ],
+      "charge_amps": "config.minAmpsPerTWC",
+      "charge_limit": 90,
+      "latch_period": 30
+    }

+This policy will match when the Powerwall battery level is at least 95%, and either power is being exported to the grid or the grid is unavailable.

 ### Background Tasks